denis-cohen/qm2020-collage-public/readme.md

 from on-site teaching to online teaching.
 This comes with various challenges.

-One the one hand, online teaching makes it **harder for instructors to get to know their students**.
+On the one hand, online teaching makes it **harder for instructors to get to know their students**.
 To alleviate this problem, we asked our students to fill out this [short questionnaire](https://github.com/denis-cohen/qm2020-collage-public/blob/master/QM%202020%20Survey.pdf)